TomerPacific/firstimers/README.md

 - Executing the ```ls``` command, you will notice there are two directories: assets and src.
 Cd into the src directory

+- Before we can make any changes, we must create a branch in which our changes will be pushed to.
+To do this run this command : ```git checkout -b YOUR_BRANCH_NAME```

 - Here you will find a file named ```change_me.md```.
 Open this file in a text editor and add a new line with text to it

 - Head back over to the terminal and execute the ```git status``` command